Best Soprano Ukulele to Unlock Your Island Sound

 Jerry Borillo & Alden Acosta : Research.

-Alexander Briones: Editing
+Alexander Briones: Update and Editing

 Mason Hoberg: Supplemental writing.